 Inline Galleries vs Floating Widgets: Layout Conversion Data

 Inline above-the-fold: +23% lift.
 Floating sidebar: +8%.
-When floating is the right answer, and the Core Web Vitals implications.
+The cases where floating is still the right answer, and the Core Web Vitals cost of getting it wrong.

 Inline UGC galleries placed above the fold lifted conversion by a median 23%, versus 8% for floating sidebar widgets.
 Floating layouts won only on lower-AOV impulse categories where decision speed mattered more than depth; inline won everywhere else.